PygmalionAI/aphrodite-engine/README.md

 ## 🔥 News
+(09/2024) v0.6.1 is here.
+You can now load FP16 models in FP2 to FP7 quant formats, to achieve extremely high throughput and save on memory.

 (09/2024) v0.6.0 is released, with huge throughput improvements, many new quant formats (including fp8 and llm-compressor), asymmetric tensor parallel, pipeline parallel and more!
 Please check out the [exhaustive documentation](https://aphrodite.pygmalion.chat) for the User and Developer guides.

 ## Features